pnwairfire/fera-apps-consume/README.md

 ```

 ### Building
 Consume is written in Python so there is no build.
-Consume runs under both Python 2 an 3
+Consume runs under both Python 3.10

 ### Tests
 Consume has regression tests and unit tests (depends on the green library).